Stay humble, or get humbled. - Jocko Willink

 Given a new job posting that looks like a fit:

 15 minutes: If it's not within daily driving distance, it needs to be a 7/10 fit or better to continue this process.
 You don't want to move, but you don't want to waste peoples time either.
 If it's a very high probably of fit, then you would at least seriously consider moving at the end of the process.
 Think deeply on your skills and experience.
 Read the job opportunity and decide which of your experiences apply.
 Add a resume item to the master resume that is a reflection of that interplay.
 If you're looking for ideas, look back through your online profile.
 Restore old backups.
 Re-immerse yourself in the sights and sounds and the benefits to the business that those activities provided.
-Creat a single work experience item based on the project.
+Create a single work experience item based on the project.
 For example, if you had a project that took a few months and exactly fit the requirements they are looking for, add that as a work experience item on the main resume.
 That is the success they want you to repeat, so give that a full 'experience' run down.
 They want to hear more details about exactly the work you have done that will help them.
 This will rapdily fill the master resume with a wide variety of projects that you have worked on, in detail.
 Add a start and end date in year, do not include months 30 minutes: Do something else not job search related - anything else.
 This is critical to break you out of the perfection-inaction loop.
+You'll be tempted to get on a roll and do a bunch of these without this break.
+Take the break!
+Constraints are important, both on the work itself and on your 'break's.
+Use the timers, take the breaks.
 15 minutes: Clone the master resume.
 Change the resume title to have the job title in it Change the personal info->Profession to be the job title Change the summary to be tailored to the job description.
-Remove any non-relevant parts of the experience that are not tailed to this job.
+Remove any non-relevant parts of the experience that are not tailored to this job.
 Choose just the work descriptions from each company that apply.
 Delete the rest.
 Update the skills section to match the job posting.
 Only spend 15 minutes on this.
 You must complete this in 15 minutes.
 Again, it's ok if its not perfect.
 The goal is to break out of the depression-induced inaction cycle.
 Download the PDF, save as: FirstName_LastName_JobTitle_Resume.pdf for example: Nathan_Harrington_Scientific_Applications_Resume.pdf 15 minutes: Clone the master cover letter.
 Change the cover letter title to be: Job Title Change the "profession" to match the job title.
 Update the contents of the cover letter to match the job description.
 Save as: FirstName_LastName_JobTitle_Cover_Letter.pdf for example: Nathan_Harrington_Process_Engineer_Cover_Letter.pdf 10 minutes: Follow their applicant submission process for the job.
 If it's an email to jobs@company_name.com: Subject: (Job Title) - Nathan Harrington Body: Copy and paste from the body of the cover letter.
 Attachments: Cover letter.pdf Resume.pdf 1 Minute: Update the job tracking sheet

 As you iterate through these steps, remember the goals: